thschmitz/GoogleDrive/README.md

-Project made with javascript / react and firebase, thats a file storage that can everybody use to stack theis stuffs.
+Project made with javascript / react and firebase, thats a file storage that can everybody use to stack their stuffs.